ome/ome-zarr-py/docs/source/index.rst

 Welcome to ome-zarr-py documentation
 ====================================

-**ome zarr** is a Python library for reading and writing image data to OME-NGFF files.
+**ome zarr** is a Python library for reading and writing multi-resolution images stored as Zarr filesets, according to the `OME NGFF spec`_.

 Contents
 --------